nens/dask-geomodeling/docs/blocks.rst

 2. the request schema: e.g. "RasterBlock.get_sources_and_requests expects a
    dictionary with the fields 'mode', 'bbox', 'projection', 'height', 'width'"

-3. the attributes to be implemented on each geoblock
+3. the attributes to be implemented on each block

 This is not enforced at the code level, it is up to the developer to stick to this specification.
 The specification is written down in the type baseclass